ritchmct/frontend-nanodegree-arcade-game/README.md

 # Front-End Nanodegree Arcade Game
 This is a simple JavaScript game based on the 1981 arcade game Frogger.
 The basic objective being to direct the player across the road while avoiding the moving traffic.
+This is a fork of the udacity/frontend-nanodegree-arcade-game.
+Udacity have provided all the resources for the basic game functionality.

 ## Access to game
-The game will run in most browsers and can be accessed directly [here](http://???)
+The game will run in most browsers and can be accessed directly [here](http://ritchmct.github.io/frontend-nanodegree-arcade-game/)

 OR